MAsuamah/schedule-it/README.md

 ## How to Use

-* Using the Schedule It daily planner is simple enough.
+### Add an Event and Save It
 Click on the second column of a time-block row and be presented with a text area in which you can enter an event.
-* Once you enter the event you can save it by clicking the save icon in the third column of the time-block row.
+Once you enter the event you can save it by clicking the save icon in the third column of the time-block row.
 Clicking the save button will ensure that the event entered will persist upon refreshing the page and/or closing and re-opening the page at a later time.

+### Edit Events
 * The events entered can also be edited and/or erased at anytime by clicking the text-area and making any needed changes.
 Just make sure to click the corresponding save button again so that edits can persist upon refresh.

+### Delete All Events
 * When the workday is done you are also able to clear all entered events with one click by clicking the "Delete All Tasks" button at the bottom of the screen.
 This will quickly and efficiently clear your schedule for the next day.